-You may submit multiple applications for separate and distinct projects under this notice, however, an individual may only be named as project director on one application.
+You may submit multiple applications for separate and distinct projects under this notice.
+An individual may not serve as project director for multiple proposed projects under this notice.

-You may revise and resubmit previously rejected applications, which NEH will assess using the same criteria as others in the current competition.
+You may revise and resubmit previously rejected applications.
+Submissions are subject to the application requirements and review criteria of the current competition.

-Per 2 CFR § 200.403(f), you must not include overlapping project costs across multiple applications for federal funding and/or approved federal award budgets.
+Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding and/or approved federal award budget.
 However, you may submit multiple proposals for complementary aspects of the same overall project.
-NEH may disallow costs or reject applications with overlapping project costs.
-An individual's level of effort cannot exceed 100% across all active federally funded awards.
+NEH may disallow costs or reject applications that include overlapping project costs.
+An individual's level of effort cannot exceed 100% across multiple active federally funded awards.

-NEH does not make awards to other federal entities.
+NEH does not issue awards to other federal entities.
 If your project is so closely intertwined with a federal entity that the project takes on characteristics of the federal entity's own authorized activities, it is ineligible.
-You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release NEH matching funds.
+You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release federal matching funds.